 Bulk gene expression profiling and integration with chromatin accessibility data

 In contrast to chromatin accessibility profiling, recent research has investigated differences in the transcriptional profile between PBMCs, bulk T cells, SFMCs and synovial tissue from PsA patients (Dolcino et al. 2015; Fiocco et al. 2015).
-However, comparative analysis in matched discrete cell subpopulations from SF and PB from the same patient have yet to be reported.
+However, comparative analysis in matched discrete cell subpopulations from synovial fluid and peripheral blood from the same patient have yet to be reported.